High Porosity Hair: Characteristics and Care Tips

 Tips for high porosity hair

-Wondering what are some tips on how to treat high porosity hair?
+Wondering how to treat high porosity hair?
 Try making these changes in your daily routine.

 Can I change my hair porosity?